Techtesh/AWS-CLF-C01-test/Questions.md

 ### A company wants to migrate its applications from its on-premises data center to a VPC in the AWS Cloud.
 These applications will need to access on-premises resources.
 Which actions will meet these requirements?
 (Choose TWO)

 - [ ] Use AWS Service Catalog to identify a list of on-premises resources that can be migrated.
-- [ ] Create a VPN connection between an on-premises device and a virtual private gateway in the VPC.
+- [y] Create a VPN connection between an on-premises device and a virtual private gateway in the VPC.
 - [ ] Use an Amazon CloudFront distribution and configure it to accelerate content delivery close to the on-premises resources.
-- [ ] Set up an AWS Direct Connect connection between the on-premises data center and AWS.
+- [y] Set up an AWS Direct Connect connection between the on-premises data center and AWS.
 - [ ] Use Amazon CloudFront to restrict access to static web content provided through the on-premises web servers.

 **[⬆ Back to Top](#table-of-contents)**